Jordan's king tells Pence U.S. must rebuild trust after Jerusalem decision

 After the meeting, Pence flew to a military facility near the Syrian border to meet with U.S. troops.
 He will finish his three-nation Middle East trip in Israel.

-Reporting by Jeff Mason; Writing by Suleiman Al-Khalidi and Jeff Mason; Editing by Sonya Hepinstall
+Reporting by Jeff Mason; Writing by Suleiman Al-Khalidi and Jeff Mason; Editing by Sonya Hepinstall, William Maclean